GraceLi1314/python-travel-data/README.md

 <img width="723" alt="Screen Shot 2022-02-28 at 3 05 39 pm" src="https://user-images.githubusercontent.com/96395578/155922274-bafaf26b-d16f-4fd1-9047-0ab12eedbe15.png">

 Finally, a photo that shows the key features of each country.

+For developer:
+  - if the developer would like to add more countries, they can run spider.py file and input the name of the country they want to generate the data.
+All the data will automatically be added to the table named 'travel'.
+The website's data is connected to the table 'travel', it will update automatically.